ticuong78/dom-agent/README.md

 ### Decomposed Signatures over Monolithic Hashes

 Traditional DOM diffing hashes node properties into a single string signature.
-When two hashes don't match, you know _something_ changed but not _what_. dom-sentinel keeps every property as a separate comparable field.
+When two hashes don't match, you know _something_ changed but not _what_. dom-agent keeps every property as a separate comparable field.
 The comparison is faster (scalar checks short-circuit before touching all fields) and the output is more informative (you see exactly which property diverged).

 ### Rules over Algorithms